-By James Florence, Diamond Certified Resource Reporter
+By James Florence, Diamond Certified Program Reporter

 Ask Me Anything!

-Q: What’s your favorite holiday?
+Q: What’s your favorite style of music?

 Q: Did you play any sports in high school?

 A: I played baseball.

 A: Over medium.

 Q: If you could travel anywhere in the world, where would you go?

 A: Italy.
 I was actually there not too long ago, but I enjoyed it so much that I want to go back!